-The Technical University of Munich (TUM) combines top-class facilities for cutting-edge research with unique learning opportunities for 39,081 students.
-TUM scientists are committed to finding solutions to the major challenges facing society as we move forward: Health & Nutrition • Energy & Natural Resources • Environment & Climate • Information & Communications • Mobility & Infrastructure.
+The Technical University of Munich (TUM) combines top-class facilities for cutting-edge research with unique learning opportunities for students.
+It is committed to finding solutions to the major challenges facing society as we move forward: Health & Nutrition • Energy & Natural Resources • Environment & Climate • Information & Communications • Mobility & Infrastructure.
 TUM thinks and acts with an entrepreneurial spirit.
 Its aim: to create lasting value for society.
 All this combines to make TUM one of Europe’s leading universities.

 TUM is one of Germany's “Universities of Excellence”.
 In 2012, TUM’s institutional strategy was approved with its Tenure Track career system for young scientists – the first of its kind in Germany.

 To realize its aim of creating lasting value for society, TUM embraces the open mindset of a science-driven enterprise.
 It has undertaken a series of reforms since 1998 to transform itself into an entrepreneurial university.

 - Entrepreneurial spirit: TUM supports university graduates/researchers who have promising ideas for high-tech start-ups.
 Such start-ups currently employ ~ 14,500 people (as of 2012).
 TUM provides advice on setting up a new company and prepares budding entrepreneurs for the challenges of the market.
 TUM start-up consulting